 Mathematics and Life Sciences are the third most significant application of STEM careers.
-They tend to be more towards theory; however, the demand remains high.
+They tend to be more toward theory; however, the demand remains high.

-Careers in these fields involve Clinical Research Associate, Math or Science Teachers, Economist, and much more.
+Careers in these fields involve Clinical Research Associates, Math or Science Teachers, Economists, and much more.